DFE-Digital/get-into-teaching-app/app/views/content/blog/my-career-change-to-teaching.md

 Time had passed and I had moved back to Newcastle, met my now wife and was contemplating my future.
 I was sat having a meal with my wife and she said, ‘Why don’t you teach?’
 My wife is a primary school teacher and she knew that it was what I should be doing with the skill set and experience that my career had given me so far.
 In particular, I had skills in communication, listening, collaboration, adaptability, empathy and patience, all of which come with maturity and experience.

-I took the bull by the horns and looked into the qualification routes that were available, settling on a SCITT as this suited me personally.
-With a SCITT you are in school from the start and that appealed to my work style and ethic.
-Being in my late 30s and having financial responsibilities for my family I needed to have support and fortunately I was to study science, which was funded and allowed me to concentrate on my training.
+I took the bull by the horns and looked into the available qualification routes, settling on a SCITT.
+With a SCITT you're in school from the start and that appealed to my work style and ethic.
+Being in my late 30s and having financial responsibilities for my family, I needed to have support.
+Fortunately, I was studying science which was funded and allowed me to concentrate on my training.

 I had made a conscious decision in discussion with my wife that I wouldn’t work at home in the evenings if I could avoid it.
 I treated my training as if I was going to work every day.
 I was at the school at 7am and stayed each night until 6pm or later if needed.
 This worked brilliantly for me.